radubolovan/Godot-Database-Manager/README.md

 3) Ask to become a collaborator:
 - Send an e-mail to the owner of the project

-Current version: working on 2.0 official stable
+Current version: 2.0 official stable